geostyler/geostyler-homepage/content/_index/docs.md

 align = "right"

-title = "GeoStyler: Read the docs" subtitle = "Read our API docs for details on how to use the Geostyler React-library to build flexible and powerful GUIs for styling maps in the browser"
+title = "GeoStyler: Read the docs" subtitle = "Read our API docs for details on how to use the GeoStyler React-library to build flexible and powerful GUIs for styling maps in the browser"

 [[buttons]]
     text = "Read the Docs"